No You Don’t – Essays from an Unstrange Mind by Sparrow Rose Jones, eBook 2013 Edition; an Extended Review with < My Thoughts > by Sara Luker

 Teachers may even get a note from the parent stating, “She seems to have forgotten how to pull up her pants.
 Are you still working on that at school?
 We have to be consistent with her you know.”
 And, I’m certain there are days when the parents have had a note from the teacher asking the same thing.

-Some days our brains are firing on all cylinders and some days they are not.
+There are days that our brains are firing on all cylinders and some days they are not.
 You have probably experienced this yourself.
-We neuro-typicals just go get a latte and move on.
-People with autism can’t make just drinking a latte work for them.
+We neuro-typicals just go get a coffee latte and move on.
+People with autism can’t make just drinking a coffee latte work for them.

 38% You don’t want your child to grow up like me – No you don’t!